Hypothetical answers to continuous queries over data streams: Adding negation

 \section{Adding negation}

-We now show how our framework extends naturally to programs including negated atoms in bodies of rules.
-We make the usual assumptions that negation is safe (each variable in a negated atom in the body of a rule occurs non-negated elsewhere in the rule).
+We now show how we can extend our framework to include negation.
+We extend the syntax of our programs to allow negated atoms in the bodies of rules, but not in heads of rules or in queries.
+The semantics of negation is based on the closed world assumption.

-In the pre-processing step, we compute $\mathcal P_Q$ as before.
-However, the leaves in the SLD-derivations constructed may now contain negated (intensional) atoms as well as extensional atoms.
-For each such negated atom we generate a fresh query $Q'$, replacing the time parameter with a variable, and repeat the pre-processing step to compute $\mathcal P_{Q'}$.
-We iterate this construction until no fresh queries are generated.
-Since the number of queries that can be generated is finite, Propositions~\ref{prop:termination} and ~\ref{thm:termination-char} still hold.